keywordnew/manil.space/src/pages/anyone-can-set-up-your-own-vpn/index.md

 **If you did any of the above for the first time, yay!
 I wrote this mainly for you and I hope you liked it.**

-To my friend Steven Hsu who first taught me how to set up a VPN: thank you for your patience! ^_^
+To my friend, [Steven Hsu](https://www.stevenhsu.ca/), who first taught me how to set up a VPN: thank you for your patience! ^_^

 ---